etiennedyer/vesuvius/README.md

 ## Work I've been doing on the [Vesuvius Challenge](https://scrollprize.org/)

-I'm developing a sheet stitching algorithm for the [ThaumatoAnakalyptor](https://github.com/schillij95/ThaumatoAnakalyptor) pipeline, working from a Bayesian perspective, where we estimate the probability of a stitch being correct given the stitches in the layers that come before and after it, weighed by how confident we are in those guesses.
+I'm developing a sheet stitching algorithm for the [ThaumatoAnakalyptor](https://github.com/schillij95/ThaumatoAnakalyptor) pipeline, working from a Bayesian perspective, where we estimate the probability of a segmentation being correct given the segmentations in the layers that come before and after it, weighed by how confident we are in those guesses.

 The TA pipeline (broadly) works as follows:
 1. Create a point cloud of the entire scroll